cchudzicki-ocw-testing/24.S96-fall-2021/content/pages/syllabus.md

 The overall goal is to have us, all together, sketch models of how linguistics can contribute to the betterment of some speech community.

-To stimulate and inspire discussion and projects, we plan to cover topics and invite speakers that engage work on linguistics for social justice in various areas of the world.
-Here’s a tentative list to date, to be fine-tuned pending participants’ interests and as opportunities arise and vanish: Alaska, Cabo Verde, the Caribbean, Ireland, Mauritius, the Netherlands, New York, New Zealand, Seychelles, Shetland…
+To stimulate and inspire discussion and projects, we will cover topics and invite speakers that engage work on linguistics for social justice in various areas of the world: Alaska, Cabo Verde, the Caribbean, Ireland, Mauritius, the Netherlands, New York, New Zealand, Seychelles, Shetland…

 Our starting point in the first couple of weeks is Haiti, as we look at the MIT-Haiti Initiative in the context of #BlackLivesMatter writ large.